NCERA13: Soil Testing and Plant Analysis

 Statement of Issues and Justification

-Develop a more formalized structure for information exchange between university and commercial soil test laboratory personnel throughout the region.
-This will likely include alternating the time for annual meetings every other year to allow for more commercial soil testing laboratory personnel input.
+Nurture a formalized structure for information exchange between university and commercial soil test laboratory personnel throughout the region.

-Update specific chapters of the book “Recommended Chemical Soil Test Procedures for the North Central Region”.
-The primary focus will be on phosphorus analysis methods.
+Update specific chapters of the book “Recommended Chemical Soil Test Procedures for the North Central Region” as the need arises.

 Procedures and Activities

-The committee will be composed of land grant university representatives with expertise in laboratory operations, soil testing and plant analysis, and field-based soil and plant tissue test calibration and correlation studies to develop nutrient recommendations.
+The committee is composed of North Central Region land grant university representatives with expertise in laboratory operations, soil testing and plant analysis, and field-based soil and plant tissue test calibration and correlation studies to develop nutrient recommendations.
 This committee will:

 1. Meet annually to discuss: 1) the principles underlying various soil and plant tissue tests, 2) results of research on new analytical methods, innovations in laboratory operations and instrumentation, 3) the use of information technology and computer programming for lime and nutrient recommendations, 4) the role of soil and plant tissue testing in nutrient management plan development and implementation and 5) soil test result summaries by state and geographic regions.